Maarten de Bruijn: Career

-Victor Muller became his launching customer in 1999.
-In Coventry UK De Bruijn further finessed the design and setup production next door to a small sheet metal workshop CPP.
-In two years he designed and built three models based on his prototype; the Spyker C8 Spyder; the Spyker C8 Laviolette and the Spyker C8 Double Twelve.
+In 1999, Victor Muller became the company's first customer.
+De Bruijn relocated operations to Coventry, United Kingdom, where he refined the design and established production facilities adjacent to CPP, a sheet metal workshop.
+Over the following two years, he designed and manufactured three models derived from his original prototype: the Spyker C8 Spyder, the Spyker C8 Laviolette, and the Spyker C8 Double Twelve.

-De Bruijn's Spyker C8 Spyder won the Design Award for Engineering Excellence at the 2000 Birmingham Motor Show.
+The Spyker C8 Spyder received the Design Award for Engineering Excellence at the 2000 Birmingham Motor Show.